rklueber/MagicMirror/modules/default/calendar/README.md

 | `maximumEntries`      | The maximum number of events shown.
 Overrides global setting. **Possible values:** `0` - `100`
 | `maximumNumberOfDays` | The maximum number of days in the future.
 Overrides global setting
 | `auth`                | The object containing options for authentication against the calendar.
+| `fullDayEventOnly`    | Show only full Day Events from this calendar.

 #### Calendar authentication options: